-(d) If a Covered Employer imposes a surcharge on its customers to cover in whole or in part the costs of the health care expenditure requirement under this Chapter, the Covered Employer shall provide to OLSE on an annual basis the amount collected from the surcharge and the amount spent on employee health care.
-If the amount collected from the surcharge is greater than the amount spent on employee health care, OLSE shall refer any potential cases of consumer fraud to appropriate authorities.
+(d) If a Covered Employer imposes a surcharge on its customers to cover in whole or in part the costs of the health care expenditure requirement under this Chapter, the Covered Employer shall provide to OLSE on an annual basis the amount collected during the 12-month reporting period from the surcharge for employee health care and the amount spent on employee health care.
+If the amount collected from the surcharge is greater than the amount spent on employee health care, the Covered Employer must irrevocably pay or designate an amount equal to that difference for health care expenditures for its Covered Employees under this Chapter.
+OLSE may refer any potential cases of consumer fraud to appropriate authorities.